uzzielszen-ship-it/Chip-8-EMU/Chip-steps.md

 Memory is stored in 8 bit sections, same goes for the cpu registers with the exeption of special registers like BC and other "Combined registers".
 Chip-8 Opcode is 16bits or 2 bytes long, and must be read in two segments in the cpu.

     Which leads to: opcodes = self.memory[self.pc] << 8 | self.memory[self.pc + 1]
-The first section of the memory address is shifted back 8 spaces to account and make room for the second segment which is needed to complete the Opcode.
+The first section of the memory address is shifted back 8 spaces to account and make room for the second segment which is needed to complete the Opcode..